Page Reviewed / Updated - Feb. 2014

 This program is based on the Cash and Counseling model of providing personal care services.
 It enables Medicaid-qualified, Arkansas seniors and disabled individuals to direct their own personal care services.
 Program participants receive a cash allowance and the necessary counseling to self-direct their personal care instead of receiving that care from the state Medicaid program directly.
 To avoid confusion, it is worth mentioning that this type of care delivery model is often referred to as consumer direction or participant direction.

 An element of the Independent Choices program that makes it particularly attractive to many individuals is that certain family members can be hired and paid to provide personal care services.
 While one’s spouse and legal guardian cannot be hired, other family members including the adult children of aging parents can be paid for providing care.
 The hourly rate which these caregivers are paid is regulated by Medicaid.
 The average rate for home care in Arkansas is $17 / hr and the Medicaid rate would be somewhere below that amount.

 Arkansas' Independent Choices qualifies participants using multiple criteria.
-Age

 Age - must be at least 18 years old

 Disability Status - must have a medical need for personal care services and require assistance with their activities of daily living.

 Residency - must be a legal resident of Arkansas

-Financial Status - must meet the 2013 Medicaid financial eligibility guidelines: monthly income of less than $2,130 and countable assets valued at less than $2,000.

-Note these limits are for single applicants.
+Financial Status - must meet the 2014 Medicaid financial eligibility guidelines: monthly income of less than $2,163 and countable assets valued at less than $2,000.
+These limits are for single applicants.

-Married applicants whose husband or wife is not applying for Independent Choices or Medicaid have considerably more latitude with regards to their finances as they can allocate mutual resources and income to their husband or wife in special allowances called the Community Spouse Resource Allowance and the Minimum Monthly Maintenance Needs Allowance.
-For 2013, the community spouse can have up to $2,898 / month income and up to $115,920 in countable resources.
+Married couples in which one spouse is not applying for Independent Choices or Medicaid have considerably more latitude with regards to their finances as they can allocate mutual resources and income to their husband or wife in special allowances called the Community Spouse Resource Allowance and the Minimum Monthly Maintenance Needs Allowance.
+For 2014, the community spouse can have up to $2,931 / month income and up to $117,240 in countable resources.

 Married couples with a single applicant and individual applicants uncertain whether they meet the financial criteria should consider working with a Medicaid planner.
 With married couples it is important to make sure the non-applicant spouse is given the maximum resources on which to live.
 With single applicants who don't qualify but still can't afford their care costs, Medicaid planners can help re-distribute their income into qualifying trusts and convert their countable assets into exempt ones thereby making them Medicaid compliant.
-Find assistance qualifying for Medicaid
+Find assistance qualifying for Medicaid.

 There are 3 categories of personal care related expenses that are paid for by the Independent Choices program.